TK Maxx Student Discount Guide

 Yup, they do participate in the sales around Christmas, Boxing Day and extend into the January sales.

 The savings don’t stop there though students.
-Read on to get some more excellent savings tips!
+Read on to get some more excellent savings tips at this beloved store!

 So unfortunately there isn’t a TK Maxx student discount NUS code, but there are short term promo codes that this fantastic card maker releases every so often.
 Take a look at our savings section which will list them all there.